awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 ```
 {
-   "Sid": "Allow use of the CMK",
+   "Sid": "Allow service-linked role use of the CMK",
    "Effect": "Allow",
    "Principal": {
        "AWS": [